ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 jdbc:ch://my-server/system?auto_discovery=true
 ```

-If auto discovery is enabled there is no need specify all ClickHouse nodes in th connection URL, java client will automatically discover more nodes from system tables and/or clickhouse-keeper/zookeeper.
+If auto discovery is enabled there is no need specify all ClickHouse nodes in th connection URL.
+Nodes specified in the URL will be treated as seeds and java client will automatically discover more nodes from system tables and/or
+clickhouse-keeper/zookeeper.

 The following options are responsible for auto discovery configuration: